LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/common-settings-tasks.md

 **To find an article to edit**

-1. Open the knowledge base.
+1. Open the knowledge base, and click **Articles** in the menu in the upper-left corner.
 2. In the Search box at the top of the page, enter a word or phrase that’s contained in the article's content (title, summary, detail, tags).

     {: .important}